MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Conclusions and Future Work

-We presented MineRobot, a unified framework for modeling and solving the kinematics of mining robots in virtual environments.
-We first introduce the Mining Robot Description Format (MRDF), a domain-specific language for parametric kinematics modeling that explicitly supports linear actuators and four-bar linkages, forming the framework's data backbone.
-On top of MRDF, we build a topology pipeline that contracts four-bar linkages into generalized joints and automatically extracts per-actuator Independent Topologically Equivalent Paths (ITEPs) in four types.
-Leveraging the independence of ITEPs, we build an intuitive, sequential forward-kinematics pipeline and cast inverse kinematics as an FK-aligned, bound-constrained optimization problem.
-We propose a Gauss-Seidel-style optimizer that alternates actuator-length updates using derivative-free golden-section search.
-Our kinematics solvers meet the real-time requirements for interactive virtual environments.
+We presented MineRobot, an actuator-centered framework for modeling and solving the kinematics of a representative class of underground mining robots.
+We introduced the Mining Robot Description Format (MRDF), a domain-specific language for parametric kinematic modeling that explicitly supports linear actuators and four-bar linkages as the framework's data backbone.
+On top of MRDF, we developed a topology pipeline that contracts four-bar linkages into generalized joints and automatically extracts per-actuator Independent Topologically Equivalent Paths (ITEPs) in four types.
+Leveraging ITEP independence, MineRobot composes per-type solvers into a sequential forward-kinematics pipeline and formulates inverse kinematics as an FK-aligned, bound-constrained optimization problem solved by a Gauss--Seidel-style actuator-length update scheme.
+Experiments on representative robots show real-time FK performance and robust IK convergence within the tested operating ranges, supporting the use of MineRobot as an actuator-centered kinematics layer for planning, virtual training, and digital-twin workflows.

-Our study is intentionally focused on the kinematics layer for underground mining robots in virtual environments.
-Accordingly, the present formulation addresses fixed-base configurations and does not model mobile bases or base motion planning.
-It also does not include dynamics, contact, collision, or broader environment interaction, which would need to be handled by higher-level physics, sensing, or control modules in a more complete simulation or deployment pipeline.
-In this sense, MineRobot is intended as a domain-specific kinematics framework that can serve as a computational sublayer for VE, VR, and digital-twin systems, rather than as a full physics-based simulator.
-In future work, we plan to: (i) extend the FK/IK stack to include base motion on $\mathrm{SE}(3)$ and integrate it with trajectory planning; (ii) incorporate physics-based actuator dynamics together with contact and collision modeling; and (iii) generalize MRDF into a richer schema that describes robot groups and their operating environments.